overtone/overtone/docs/metadata.md

-# how ugen functions are defined
+# UGen Metadata

+SuperCollider comes with a large collection of UGens, or unit generator functions.
+These are the building blocks of synthesizers, samplers, logical systems and everything else you can do with SC.
+In Overtone rather than having to define a function for each UGen, we have a large set of meta-data about all the UGens, and then we generate functions to create them.
+This file describes various aspects of the UGen meta-data system.
+If you want to add support for more UGens then you can probably just copy a similar type of UGen to get a sense for how the meta-data works, and then look here for details.
+Let us know if you run into any problems.

-## intializing the base specs.
+## Intializing the base specs.

-first all specs are loaded, and any spec that derives from another using the :extends property is merged with it's parent, the child properties overwriting the parent's.
+First all specs are loaded, and any spec that derives from another using the :extends property is merged with it's parent, the child properties overwriting the parent's.

-then comes mode initialization. all args are assigned a mode. if the arg does not have an explicitly statetd mode, then the arg-name-mode-map is searched. if there is no mode in the name map, then the default mode is :standard. at this time a boolean :expands? property is also added to each arg entry, depending on the mode of the arg.
+Then comes mode initialization.
+All args are assigned a mode.
+If the arg does not have an explicitly statetd mode, then the arg-name-mode-map is searched.
+If there is no mode in the name map, then the default mode is :standard.
+At this time a boolean :expands? property is also added to each arg entry, depending on the mode of the arg.

-then an expansion spec is derived from the :expanded properties. it is just a vector of booleans and is assigned to the :expansion-spec property. this is later used during MCE
+Then an expansion spec is derived from the :expanded properties.
+It is just a vector of booleans and is assigned to the :expansion-spec property.
+This is later used during MCE

 ## function generation

 for each rate of each initilized ugen spec, a ugen function is defined.

-### ugen function naming and rates
+### Ugen function naming and rates

-if there is only one rate defined in the spec then the function name is not rate qualified (i.e. having :xr postpended), if there are more than one and the rate is :ar or :kr then it is qualified by default. in all cases, if the rate is :ir or :dr then it is not qualified. the base name for the function is given by (normalize-name (spec :name)).
+if there is only one rate defined in the spec then the function name is not rate qualified (i.E. Having :xr postpended), if there are more than one and the rate is :ar or :kr then it is qualified by default.
+In all cases, if the rate is :ir or :dr then it is not qualified.
+The base name for the function is given by (normalize-name (spec :name)).

-## synth def time
+## Synth def time

 ### multi-channel expansion (MCE)

-when a ugen function is called. the args and the expansion-spec are passed to the expand function. which then calls the ugen function potentially multiple times.
+when a ugen function is called.
+The args and the expansion-spec are passed to the expand function.
+Which then calls the ugen function potentially multiple times.

-### init
+### Init

-if the spec has an init fuction, which should have args [rate args spec], then this function is called. if the function returns a vector, then those are used for the args, if it returns a map, then two keys should be defined. :args and :num-outs.
+if the spec has an init fuction, which should have args [rate args spec], then this function is called.
+If the function returns a vector, then those are used for the args, if it returns a map, then two keys should be defined. :Args and :num-outs.

-### post init
+### Post init

-after the init function returns, given there is any, then the args are massaged. the args with a mode which require them to be popped, are popped. the args which need to be transformed are transformed, etc. then possibly scalar values are wrapped in some datastructure (TODO not sure about that).
+after the init function returns, given there is any, then the args are massaged.
+The args with a mode which require them to be popped, are popped.
+The args which need to be transformed are transformed, etc. Then possibly scalar values are wrapped in some datastructure (TODO not sure about that).

-### check
+### Check

-if a :check function with args [rate num-outs inputs spec] is defined, then it is called last before the ugen is added to the synth graph. if the check function returns a string then it is considered an error and an exception is thrown.
+if a :check function with args [rate num-outs inputs spec] is defined, then it is called last before the ugen is added to the synth graph.
+If the check function returns a string then it is considered an error and an exception is thrown.

 ---------------------------------------------------------------

-## the anatomy of a spec map
+## The anatomy of a spec map

 :name     mandatory string; containing the sc lang UGen name :derived  optional string; containing the name of a spec to merge
-          with. note that properties marked mandatory can also be specified through derive. properties in the spec containing the derived statement take precedence over properties in the "parent"
+          with.
+Note that properties marked mandatory can also be specified through derive.
+Properties in the spec containing the derived statement take precedence over properties in the "parent"
 :args     mandatory vector; containing the argument spec maps each of